airtai/faststream/.faststream_gen/rabbit/examples/headers.md

 # Header Exchange

 **Header** Exchange is the most complex and flexible way to route messages in *RabbitMQ*.
-This `exchange` type sends messages to queues in according the matching of a queues binding arguments  with message headers.
+This `exchange` type sends messages to queues according by matching the queue binding arguments with message headers.

-At the same time, if the queue listens to several consumers, messages will also be distributed among them.
+At the same time, if several consumers are subscribed to the queue, messages will also be distributed among them.

 ## Example